jankooovic/yolov8_mag/README.md

 # Instructions:

+0. Go to directory yolov8 - scripts are run from zolov8 directory
 1. Use script yolov8_preprocess_vX.X.py to create a dataset for training
 2. Use script yolov8_train.py to retrain the YOLOV8 model
 3. Use script yolov8_predict_evaluate.py to predict the points and evaluate model accuracy